 - Specs: leather, laces with hook-and-loop strap, 0.6-inch heel

-Another shoe on the lower end of the price scale, the Adidas Powerlift 3.1 has 482 reviews on Amazon, with an average rating of 4.7 out of 5 stars.
+Another shoe on the lower end of the price scale, the Adidas Powerlift 3.1 has nicely accepted among users.
 Because of its pricing, the Adidas Powerlift is recommended for beginners who aren’t sure whether they need weightlifting shoes.
 Its shorter heel – 0.6 inches compared to the more common 0.75 inches – may also help athletes new to weightlifting.

 Overall, customers praised how they performed while wearing these shoes.
 One even said that, after six weeks of using them, “I couldn’t imagine doing squats without these.”
 Another customer said, “these shoes really ground you when you’re going big on squats, deadlifts, any standing lift really.”
 Sizing, again, was the most common issue in both positive and negative reviews.